 - The setup.
 Set up a cable stack on either side of you, putting them in their lowest positions.
 Use a staggered stance for extra stability.
 Stand in front of the cable stacks with your arms drifting slightly behind your body, stretching out your upper pecs.

 - The lift.
 Squeeze your upper chest muscles to bring your hands up over your head.
 As you do this, rotate your hands freely.
 You may be able to get more power out of your upper chest by rotating your hands to face downwards at the top of the lift.

 - The lower.
 Lower the weight down slowly while keeping tension on your upper chest.
 To get an even fuller stretch on your pecs, you can rotate your hands outwards at the bottom of the lift.

 The Best Lower Chest Exercises

-Weighted dips are a heavy compound exercise where the line of pull lines up perfectly with the muscle fibres in your lower chest, and the EMG research of Dr Bret Contreras confirmed that they were the most effective exercise for stimulating your lower chest.
+Weighted dips are a heavy compound exercise where the line of pull lines up perfectly with the muscle fibres in your lower chest, and the EMG research of Dr Contreras confirmed that they were the most effective exercise for stimulating your lower chest.
 More importantly, dips allow us to challenge our chests in a fully stretched position, making them great for stimulating muscle growth.